-The hands-on science displays were unique and intriguing.
+Oscar Boonshoft Science Central is where kids can get hands-on with science.
 The children were fascinated with magnets, balance boards, and the nanoscience exhibit.
-There is even a huge climbing tower that takes kids up to the second floor!
-Join a live science demonstration in the Science Theater or perform an experiment in the Do Lab.
+Even a huge climbing tower takes kids up to the second floor!
+Join a live science demonstration in the Science Theater or experiment with the Do Lab.
 Both the Theater and the Lab are only open during program times.

 Even More Exhibits

 I personally enjoyed the Boonshoft Museum of Discovery more than the Cincinnati Children’s Museum.
-Not only did I find it more interactive with more educational opportunities I found it cleaner.
+It is a true gem for the Dayton area.
+Not only did I find it more interactive with more educational opportunities, but I also found it cleaner.
 Exhibits were in good shape, neat and engaging.
-Being only an hour from Cincinnati, I plan on making the trip up here a few times a year.
-If you are coming from Cincinnati make it a day trip by adding in a visit to the Wright Patterson Airforce Museum.
-Stay the night and incorporate a visit to Yellow Springs and Young’s Dairy for a great family getaway.